theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 - Get all blocks working.
 - Pen support.
 - Support most TurboWarp extensions.
-- Custom blocks to detect when being ran by Scratch 3DS and Other Information like what Platform it's being run on.
+- Custom blocks to detect when being ran by Scratch Everywhere! and Other Information like what Platform it's being run on.

 ### 3DS